Best Roofing Materials 2026: Asphalt vs Metal vs Tile

 Estimate Your Roofing Materials Instantly

-Enter your roof dimensions and pitch to calculate squares, bundles, and total material costs.
+Enter your roof dimensions and pitch to calculate squares, then compare asphalt, metal, tile, slate, and membrane roof costs side by side.

 Roofing materials are priced and sold by the "square," which equals 100 square feet of roof area.
 A 2,000 square foot roof requires 20 squares of material.
 Understanding this unit is essential for comparing quotes from contractors and estimating your own material costs accurately.